kgn/LaunchAtLoginHelper/readme.md

 * Type: Boolean
 * Value: (checked)

-Now, select to your login toggle (checkbox) and open the Bindings inspector in the Utilities pane.
+Now, select your login toggle (checkbox) and open the Bindings inspector in the Utilities pane.
 Expand `Value`, check the “Bind to”, and select the name of the `LLManager` object you created earlier.
 Set the key path to `launchAtLogin`.
 You’re done!

 ---